Streamline your regulatory compliance obligations

 RegTech in cyber security

-But this capability is not limited to financial services sector, organisations and finance regulations.
-Cyber security risks have been growing in prominence for many years and boards are acutely aware of the financial and reputation impacts of breaches – whether affecting consumers and privacy or to IP that has value to the business.
+But this capability is not limited to the financial services sector and now refers to the technology used to help any organisation comply with regulatory obligations.
+Cyber security risks have been growing in prominence for many years and boards are acutely aware of the financial and reputation impacts of breaches – whether affecting consumers and privacy or IP that has value to the business.

 The market/share price effects as well as consumer impacts mean that regulators and audit committees have a need for increasing assurance in cyber risk, as well as in financial probity and reporting.